-Fenster's contributions will receive a permanent formal recognition on Aug.
-11 during the annual High Plains Ag Lab Field Day, when a new building completed in 2014 will be named for him.
-The day's events will begin with lunch, followed by a ceremony to name the Charles R. Fenster Building.
-A tour of the plots will follow the ceremony.
+Fenster's contributions received permanent formal recognition in August 2015 during the annual High Plains Ag Lab Field Day, when a new building completed in 2014 was named for him.

-Although he's been retired for more than 30 years, Fenster remains active.
-On most days he can be found at the Legacy of the Plains Museum in Gering, where one of the exhibits tells the story of the development of conservation tillage in dryland farming ' a story in which he played a big role.
-He also attends field days and similar events when he is able.
+Although he's been retired for more than 30 years, Fenster remained active nearly to the end of his life.
+As recently as 2015, on most days he could be found at the Legacy of the Plains Museum in Gering, where one of the exhibits tells the story of the development of conservation tillage in dryland farming ' a story in which he played a big role.
+He also attended field days and similar events.

 Fenster's research at HPAL on dryland farming practices has had a widespread and lasting impact on wheat yields, soil and water conservation, and profitability.
 It has helped transform the way dryland farmers raise crops in the High Plains, from the original wheat-black fallow rotation, which was associated with dust storms and several wind erosion, into the more productive, sustainable conservation tillage systems used today.